North Korean bootmakers want to score with Messi

 "It would be really good if Messi came here and wore our shoes," said Oh Sung-dong, one of the North Korean managers.

-Argentine soccer star Lionel Messi plays for Barcelona and is sponsored by German giant Adidas whose boots he wears.
+Argentine football star Lionel Messi plays for Barcelona and is sponsored by German giant Adidas whose boots he wears.

-"When thousands of workers produce our soccer boots in Pyongyang, they can dominate the world," said Joo Chul-soo, an official from North Korea's National Economic Cooperation Federation.
+"When thousands of workers produce our football boots in Pyongyang, they can dominate the world," said Joo Chul-soo, an official from North Korea's National Economic Cooperation Federation.

 (Additional Reporting by Reuters Television; Editing by David Chance and Robert Birsel)